Membrane Technologies: Design, Operation and Application in Industrial Water Treatment Systems

 - Plate-and-frame, spiral wound, tubular and hollow-fiber membrane module configurations

-- Types of membrane technologies
+- Operating conditions of different membrane systems

 Microfiltration (MF), Ultrafiltration (UF) and Nanofiltration (NF) Processes: Application and Design